A World Without Salmon . . . .?!

 Many of you will recall that 2009 was such a bad year for wild salmon in British Columbia that it led to the $26 million Cohen Inquiry into the Decline of the Fraser River Sockeye.

-More than a year has passed since Justice Cohen delivered his 75 solid recommendations resulting from that Inquiry and government has yet to take any sort of dedicated or meaningful action for the wild salmon – and all that depends on them.
+And yet, there has been no solid action on the 75 recommendations resulting from that Inquiry and government has yet to take any sort of dedicated or meaningful action for the wild salmon – and all that depends on them.

 The attempted messaging in my little poem may be all the more relevant now with the threat of tanker traffic coming to our fragile Coast.